pacifics/PassDao/README.md

 - This Dao is for Ethereum Blockchain (ETH) only and is not foreseen to run on "Ethereum Classic" Blockchain (ETC).

 - We limit the amount to send to the funding smart contract and if fueled we limit the amount to fund to the Dao for each partner.
-Our first goal is decentralization and we want everyone to be able to become a share holder.
+Our first goal is decentralization and we want everyone to be able to become a shareholder.

 - Payments to the contractors are done with ethers and step by step.
 Each contractor proposal can contain serveral orders from the Dao if the total ordered amount is less than the amount of the proposal.